tonoplast/ai-cover-letter/COUNTRY_SPECIFIC_SEARCH.md

 ## Overview

-The AI Cover Letter Generator now supports country-specific company research, allowing you to focus search results on specific countries or regions.
+The AI Cover Letter Generator supports country-specific company research, allowing you to focus search results on specific countries or regions.
 This is particularly useful for:

 - Finding local offices and regional information
 - Getting country-specific company details
 - Researching companies in specific markets
 - Improving relevance for international job applications
+- Enhancing company research with local context

 ## How It Works